Suncatcher/aws_sg_migrate/README.md

 Python3 script for migrating AWS EC2 Security Groups across availability regions

 ## Initial configuration
 One should have Python3 and Bash and AWS CLI properly installed.
-No special ocnfiguration is needed.<br>
+No special configuration is needed.<br>
 AWS Access Key and Secret Key are taken from default profile (`~/.aws`).
 They can be set by `aws configure`.

 ## Initial script parameters